 A Taoist says: ptttth!
 And to hell with the rules.
 If you think about it, hell is all about rules.
 Breaking free of hell is all about breaking out of the rules.

 It doesn’t mean a Taoist ignores rules nor flaunts rules.
 To ignore the rules is to, at some point, get mangled by the rules.
 So rules require awareness to flow around properly.

 Let’s work to an analogy; Potential is like a wave moving across the ocean surface.
 We each move with potential, the winds of life building up our potential, but at some point, as the wave comes to the shore, upon hitting the shallows the water piles up in it’s potential and comes crashing down.

 So rules are like surf breaks, places designed to force the wave to hit the shallow water and force form and shape to break the water to tumble on down.

 More importantly, rules serve to disrupt the potential of other people to the benefit of those who make the rules.
 So rules require some care to navigate to prevent your energy from being disrupted and re-channeled

 Understand your potential is your own to cherish and then you will discover how to move around rules as if rules never existed, and when the rules do exist to surf them in a way you find grace.

 Likewise, a Taoist tries to avoid making rules, since to make rules serves to limit oneself, and in the reflection of the rules, you end up hindering oneself.

-Now at times it might make sense to create rule when needing to focus oneself to help channel one’s own potential towards a purpose, then a Taoist will freely create rules for a short duration to help enable them towards that purpose and then shed the rules later when done.
+Now at times, it might make sense to create rule when needing to focus oneself on helping channel one’s own potential towards a purpose, then a Taoist will freely create rules for a short duration to help enable them towards that purpose and then shed the rules later when done.